-Here’s a question I get on an almost daily basis, though it has occurred to me that I’ve never written a post about it before.
+Here’s a topic that seems cause confusion among many.
 If you’re an authorized user on someone else’s credit card, are you eligible for the bonus on that card if you apply outright?

 Authorized users are eligible for credit card bonuses

 Credit cards frequently offer huge upfront welcome offers, whereby you can earn a lot of bonus points for spending a certain amount within a limited timeframe.
-While there are different credit card application rules for each bank, there are generally restrictions whereby an existing cardmember can’t apply for a card they already have and receive a bonus.
+While there are different credit card application rules for each bank, there are generally restrictions whereby an existing cardmember can’t apply for a card they already have, while also receiving the bonus.

 How does that work in the context of authorized users?
 If you’re the authorized user on someone else’s credit card, can you apply for the card as the primary cardmember and earn the bonus?
 The answer is universally yes — being an authorized user on someone else’s credit card doesn’t preclude you from applying for that card yourself, and earning the bonus.